Clinical Policy Bulletin: Low-Molecular-Weight Heparins and Thrombin Inhibitors

 In an editorial that accompanied the afore-mentioned study, Greer (2010) stated that the findings of Kaandorp et al and other available data provide good evidence that anti-thrombotic intervention should not be advocated for unexplained recurrent miscarriage, although more data are needed in women with thrombophilia or with 3 or more miscarriages.
 The editorialist noted that the widespread use of anti-thrombotic interventions for women with 2 or more miscarriages appears to be no more than another false start in the race to identify an effective intervention for this distressing condition that affects so many women.
 Furthermore, in a systematic review and meta-analysis on heparin treatment in anti-phospholipid syndrome with recurrent pregnancy loss, Ziakas and colleagues (2010) stated that the effectiveness of LMWH plus aspirin remains unproven, highlighting the urgent need for large controlled trials.

 In a Cochrane review, Chande et al (2010) reviewed randomized trials examining the efficacy of UFH or LMWH for remission induction in patients with ulcerative colitis (UC).
 The MEDLINE (PUBMED), and EMBASE databases, the Cochrane Central Register of Controlled Trials, the Cochrane IBD/FBD group specialized trials register, review papers on UC, and references from identified papers were searched up to June 2010 in an effort to identify all randomized trials studying UFH or LMWH use in patients with UC.
 Abstracts from major gastro-enterological meetings were searched to identify research published in abstract form only.
 Each author independently reviewed potentially relevant trials to determine their eligibility for inclusion based on the criteria identified above.
 The Cochrane Risk of Bias tool was used to assess study quality.
 Studies published in abstract form only were included if the authors could be contacted for further information.
 A data extraction form was developed and used to extract data from included studies.
 At least 2 authors independently extracted data.
 Any disagreements were resolved by consensus.
 Data were analyzed on an intention-to-treat basis.
 The primary outcome was induction of remission, as defined by the studies.
 Data were combined for analysis if they assessed the same treatments (UFH or LMWH versus placebo or other therapy).
 Low-molecular-weight heparin administered subcutaneously showed no benefit over placebo for any outcome, including clinical remission, and clinical, endoscopic, or histological improvement.
-High-dose LMWH administered via an extended colon-release tablet demonstrated benefit over placebo for clinical remission (OR 2.73; 95 % CI: 1.32 to 5.67; p = 0.007), clinical improvement (OR 2.99; 95 % CI: 1.30 to 6.87; p = 0.01), and endoscopic improvement (OR 2.25; 95 % CI: 1.01 to 5.01; p = 0.05) but not endoscopic remission or histologic improvement.
+High-dose LMWH administered via an extended colon-release tablet demonstrated benefit over placebo for clinical remission (odd ratio [OR] 2.73; 95 % CI: 1.32 to 5.67; p = 0.007), clinical improvement (OR 2.99; 95 % CI: 1.30 to 6.87; p = 0.01), and endoscopic improvement (OR 2.25; 95 % CI: 1.01 to 5.01; p = 0.05) but not endoscopic remission or histologic improvement.
 Low-molecular-weight heparin was not beneficial when added to standard therapy for clinical remission, clinical improvement, endoscopic remission or endoscopic improvement.
 Low-molecular-weight heparin was well-tolerated but provided no significant benefit for quality of life.
 One study examining UFH versus corticosteroids for the treatment of severe UC demonstrated the inferiority of UFH for clinical improvement.
 More patients assigned to UFH had rectal hemorrhage as an adverse event.
 The authors concluded that there is evidence to suggest that LMWH may be effective for the treatment of active UC.
 When administered by extended colon-release tablets, LMWH was more effective than placebo for treating out-patients with mild-to-moderate disease.
 The authors stated that this benefit needs to be confirmed by further randomized controlled studies.
 The same benefits were not seen when LMWH was administered subcutaneously at lower doses.
 There is no evidence to support the use of UFH for the treatment of active UC.

 Scoble et al (2011) stated that anti-phospholipid syndrome (APS) is an autoimmune prothrombotic disorder characterised by the predisposition to venous and/or arterial thrombosis and obstetric morbidity.
 Management of APS centers on attenuating the procoagulant state while balancing the risks of anti-coagulant therapy.
 Cases of recurrent thromboses and obstetric complications occur despite optimum therapy.
 Alternative therapies for refractory cases are subject to disparity among clinicians due to the current lack of clinical evidence present.
 This review addressed the current management strategies for refractory thrombotic and obstetric cases and future therapeutic interventions.
 The role and current clinical evidence of using long-term LMWH as an alternative to warfarin therapy for refractory thromboses was evaluated.
 Potential alternatives for thromboses including statins, hydroxychloroquine, rituximab were reviewed as well as the additional avenues to target in the future as the pathogenic mechanisms of APS were unveiled.
 The optimal management for refractory obstetric APS cases is subject to controversy.
 This review focused and assessed the current evidence for the uses of low-dose prednisolone, intravenous immunoglobulin and hydroxycholoroquine in obstetric cases.
 The authors concluded that the treatment modalities for the management of refractory APS require further clinical evidence.